 The mirrored columns throughout the space became more than structural elements; they acted as interactive storytelling devices that reflected both the guests and the culture of TikTok back at them.
 Each mirror was emblazoned with phrases like “Flex on Em’,” pulling language directly from trends and creator vernacular to create a sense of familiarity and playfulness.
 The reflections captured the energy of the crowd, neon accents, and dynamic visuals, turning every angle into a photo opportunity while reinforcing TikTok’s role as a platform where culture is made and remixed in real time.
 These bold, trend-inspired messages turned the physical space into a living extension of the For You Page, allowing guests to see themselves literally and figuratively within the TikTok universe.

 One of the most recognizable faces of TikTok, Devon Rodriguez (@devonrodriguezart), brought his viral artistry to life by sketching attendees in real time.
 Famous for his intimate portraits of subway riders, Devon’s work has become synonymous with capturing fleeting, authentic emotion, and his presence turned the space into a living gallery.
 Guests lined up throughout the day and into the night for the chance to be immortalized in his sketchbook, often reacting with genuine surprise and joy as they received their portraits.
 His artistry created a bridge between TikTok’s digital platform and tangible, personal experiences, showing how creators can transform virality into deeply human interactions.
+The fact that people recognized him from their For You Page was the best spark to so many of his interactions with people, and that joy is a central part of our event experience.
+We want people to leave with a memory that lasts and sticks with them and helps make TikTok top of mind.

 TikTok’s brand ambassadors rounded out the experience, greeting attendees and building hype through playful engagement that extended far beyond traditional event staffing.
 Their uniforms featured phrases like “Tell me you went to SXSW without telling me you went to SXSW,” transforming them into walking memes and conversation starters.
 This intentional design choice turned the ambassadors themselves into part of the content ecosystem, embodying TikTok’s humor, trend-savvy aesthetic, and community-driven energy.
 Together with live art and music, these interactions made every corner of the activation feel alive and immersive, giving attendees countless moments they were eager to share.
+We wanted the experience to be buzzing so that industry attendees would feel the excitement around our app.

 Beyond the panels and discussions, we engineered tactile experiences that brought digital trends into the real world.
 The TikTok After Hours Market transformed a convention space into an interactive bazaar, mirroring the platform’s ability to blend discovery, commerce, and entertainment.
 Attendees could step into an environment where trending products, live entertainment, and creator-driven activations blurred the line between virtual and physical spaces, proving that TikTok wasn’t just shaping digital culture it was defining modern consumer behavior.
+The message we wanted to send was that on TikTok we work hard, play hard and support our community.

 The night market experience was designed as a vibrant, creator-driven celebration that brought the For You Page to life.
 Instead of a traditional networking event, we built a bustling, multi-sensory marketplace where creators weren’t just participants but the centerpiece of the experience.
 Not only did I work with ASOAE to create the booths and materials, we also picked specific creators to man the booths that tie into our overall storytelling narrative.
 Each booth and activation was tied to a creator’s unique world, whether it was showcasing their art, fashion, or music, or hosting live demonstrations that invited attendees into their creative process.
 The market reflected TikTok’s eclectic spirit, mixing performances, product drops, and interactive installations so that guests could engage with creators in real time.
 This approach made the night market feel like a physical manifestation of TikTok culture, emphasizing discovery, connection, and the platform’s ability to transform creators into trendsetters and entrepreneurs.

-The Night Market was designed to reflect TikTok’s commitment to diversity, intersectionality, and authentic representation.
+The market was designed to reflect TikTok’s commitment to diversity, intersectionality, and authentic representation.
 Every booth featured creators and small businesses whose voices have shaped communities on the platform, from Indigenous artisans sharing their heritage through hand-stitched hats to Black women entrepreneurs redefining home décor and wellness.
 We intentionally curated a roster of creators across race, gender, sexuality, and cultural background, ensuring that the market wasn’t just a showcase of talent but a living statement of TikTok’s values.
 Each vendor’s story was as integral to the experience as their product: these were creators who built businesses from their kitchens, studios, and backyards, often turning viral moments into sustainable livelihoods.
 The Night Market served as a bridge between digital influence and real-world impact, giving attendees a tactile way to support diverse SMBs while learning the narratives behind their work.
 In doing so, TikTok brought its mission of elevating underrepresented creators to life, proving that inclusivity drives culture and commerce alike.

 The first of our featured SMB creators, Market Botany brought an urban jungle to the night market, transforming their stall into a lush, plant-filled installation that embodied TikTok’s blend of creativity and commerce.
 Guests interacted with carefully curated greenery while learning about sustainable plant care, making the booth both visually captivating and informative.
 Market Botany’s approach showcased how TikTok creators can build vibrant communities around niche passions, elevating plant culture into a lifestyle brand.
 As a Texas local, Cameron Curry’s hands-on dedication was evident, he personally drove a truck full of plants to Austin, ensuring his space felt immersive and alive, reinforcing the intimate connection between creators, their craft, and their audiences.